 Construction delays are happening in every industry nationwide, as well as ours.
-Currently, WCEC members that want new overhead services built are experiencing wait times of about 5 weeks, from the time we receive payment, and all easements are secured.
-Underground services are taking much longer, and we are having a challenging time predicting completion dates for those, but most will exceed 11 weeks.
+Currently, WCEC members that want new overhead services built are experiencing long wait times.
+After receipt of payment, all easements are secured and line locates are completed, there is about a 5 week wait for construction to begin.
+Underground services are taking much longer, and we are having a challenging time predicting completion dates for those, but most will exceed 11 weeks from time of payment.

 This is not the norm, and it is frustrating for us and upsetting to members.

 This situation is being caused by several factors, but primarily supply chain issues and labor shortages.
 Workers across a broad spectrum and network of industries that interact and supply us with materials and parts are contributing to the backlog.
 Adding to this is a vastly increased and unprecedented uptick in regional construction.
 Too, there are occasional weather disruptions.

 To help with this backlog, we have added additional contractor crews.
 We are also leaning on our strong supply chain alliances to get us the required transformers and other equipment that we need to complete jobs.